Alhambra (board game): Spin-offs

-Xbox Live Arcade
+Video game

-A video game version was being developed by Vivendi Games for the Xbox 360 console system via Xbox Live Arcade, but has been indefinitely postponed.
+A video game version was being developed by Vivendi Games for the Xbox 360 via Xbox Live Arcade, but was cancelled due to "unforeseen difficulties".

 Reception

 Upon its release, Alhambra won the Spiel des Jahres the Schweizer Spielepreis for Family Games, the As d'Or, and the Essen Feather for the year of its release, It also placed second in the Deutscher Spiele Preis.
 The game was also reviewed by Pyramid, with the reviewer praising its components and describing it as a "simple-themed tile-laying and resource management game".